“Made by women, for women.”

 I appreciate what they are trying to do and I admit they got me as far as to click on their ad.

-I also recognize that I sound like the quintessential millennial.
+I also recognize that I sound like SUCH a millennial.
 Do more, be better, we ask of everyone.
 All I’m saying is that it would be nice for the fashion industry to start showcasing on a more regular basis, the beauty and uniqueness of all people.
 Dove does it, Aerie does it, and damn do I like it.
 This isn’t about Lively in particular, this is about fashion in general.

 I’m glad we’re heading in the right direction, of embracing our uniqueness.
 I’m just anxious for more.